 My Mother, Lillian Lee, was born in Shanghai in 1948, but my grandparents fled the Mainland when she a toddler.
 I’ve always wondered how her life, my life would have been if she had stayed.
 Perhaps these pictures bring me closer to some kind of peace around my own existence.
 Or an existence that never was.

 C-U: Do you face some unexpected moment during your photography shooting that makes the difference for you?

 D P: Everyday in the field is a new adventure.
 The photographic moment remains entirely unexpected and that’s one of the intrinsic values of straight photography that I revere.

 C-U: What do you think will be the evolution of photography in the era of social media?

-D P: Many colleagues and friends have clamored for me to start an Instagram page.
-Yet I’ve resisted.
-I have no desire for my pictures to be viewed in the format of a vertical smartphone screen.
-Most photographs are now viewed and consumed in that confining mobile rectangle.
+D P: Instagram is how most pictures are now consumed.
+And it’s unfortunate that pictures are viewed in the format of a vertical smartphone screen.
+Most photographs are now absorbed in that confining and instant mobile rectangle.

 I’ve begrudgingly put up a website with only a handful of pictures at 72dpi.
 I remain primarily concerned with making prints of the hyper-now and sharing those in a compelling way.